 - Eliminating distractions at meal times – turn off televisions, phones, and computers

 To conclude, IBS is a complicated condition.
-There are many factors to consider to improve your gut health.
-All the information out there on gut health and IBS can certainly feel overwhelming, so taking a team approach is highly recommended.
+There are many factors to consider to improve your gut health and treat IBS.
+All the information out there on gut health and IBS treatment can certainly feel overwhelming.
+So, taking a team approach is highly recommended.